Families that play golf together have fun together

 After attending the lessons, Caroline blogged about the event and it was her most popular post that month.
 Her advice about golf for other mothers: “Don’t be intimidated by the sport.
 It is truly a sport for all ages.”

-Based on her great experience with PGA Free Lesson Month, Caroline is now encouraging people to participate in other family programs during Family Golf Month and throughout the rest of the year.
-“Anytime The PGA of America hosts events like this, I think it is really important for mothers and families to take advantage of the opportunity, especially since it’s free!”
+Based on her great experience, Caroline is now encouraging people to participate in other family programs at local courses around the country.
+“Anytime you can find courses that host family events like this, I think it is really important for mothers and families to take advantage of the opportunity.”

 In the end, Caroline got a bargain and new way to bring the family together.
 “I don’t think you can ever be too old to start golf.
 It is an opportunity to develop a new hobby you can pursue with your family.”